UOA-CS732-SE750-Students-2024/project-group-careless-crayfish/README.md

 # 7. Deployment

-We deploy by using Github Actions.
+Currently if you raise a pr, Github Actions will trigger a deployment(to make testing easier).
 See `./.github/workflows/cd.yml`

 # 8. Diagrams